aarontran/snr-filaments/agenda.md

 ### Regular to-dos

+* Hit everything discussed in telecon, for tomorrow morning.
+  Bring a slew of tables and plots...

+PLEASE copy off all your dot files, other useful things...

+* Comb through text logic, now, for all the new tables/figures!...

 * check expressions for cut-off energy, diffusion terms in model solutions (using Bmin vs. B0 in certain places).
+  For Ecut... be sure B0 is right.
+I imagine the spatial dependence of B could affect results, depends on how far back/forth electrons bounce...

 * Keep reviewing manuscript, TODOs/prose